PIYUSH-SATIYA/CS50P/L08_object_oriented_programming/object_oriented_programming_notes.md

+Object Oriented Programming is just another way of solving the same kind of problem, a way to encapsulate and to represent real world entities in code.

 # A Tuple

 It is very similar to a list, just the difference is that a tuple is immutable (the values can't be changed).